wsgggws/nvim/README.md

 - Zoom (for meeting)
 - Dash (for documentation)
 - NetWorker (for network status)
+- Caffeine (for NOT sleeping)
+- TeamViewer (for remote controling and helping)
+- Typore (for editing MarkDown documentation)
+- CheatSheet (for showing shortcuts quickly)
 - Outline, ShadowsocksX, Doutai (for overing wall)

 ## Normal Cmds